prof-rossetti/georgetown-opim-243-201901/projects/exec-dash.md

   + [Calculation Requirements](#calculation-requirements)
   + [Information Output Requirements](#information-output-requirements)

 ### Information Input Requirements

+Your program should be able to process any one of these provided [monthly sales CSV files](/projects/exec-dash/data/), in any order.
+The CSV files will reside in a sub-directory called "data" in the project repository.
+Instructors will use the same or similar files during the evaluation process.
+You can assume that all of these files adheres to the same general structure, with:

+  + a file name resembling "sales-`YYYYMM`.csv" (where `YYYY` represents the year and `MM` represents the month number)
+  + a "header" row on the first line containing the following values in order: `date`, `product`, `unit price`, `units sold`, and `sales price`

-When the user runs the program, they should be prompted to select which CSV file to process.
+When the user runs the program, they should be prompted to select one of these CSV files to process.

-> OPTION A: allow the user to pass the filename as a command-line argument or environment variable during script invocation.
+> OPTION A: allow the user to pass their selection as a command-line argument or environment variable during script invocation.

+> OPTION B: prompt the user to input the selection.

-> OPTION B: use the `os` module to detect the names of all CSV files which exist in the "data" directory, then display them to the user and allow the user to input the name of their selection.
+> OPTION C: use the `os` module to detect the names of all CSV files which exist in the "data" directory, then display them to the user and prompt the user to input their selection.

-> OPTION C: are there any open source Python packages with fun and helpful file-selection capabilities?
+> OPTION D: are there any open source Python packages which provide helpful file-selection capabilities?

 ### Calculation Requirements